POP1912/Python-Projects-POP1912/README.md

     The user/player will be given 5 chances to guess a number which the program picked from 1 to 25(both inclusive) randomly.

     *learned something new*:
-        We can import "random", and use "random.randint(start, end)" o generate random number b/w start and end numbers.
+        We can import "random", and use "random.randint(start, end)" to generate random number b/w start and end numbers(including both).